Free Kitchen Hacks eBook

 Spray your pan generously on the bottom and sides, and place your parchment paper flat on your pan, with your flaps pointed up as pictured above.
 The cooking spray should help it stay in place.

-Our goal is to integrate the butter in such a way that it’s easily combined with the other ingredients while retaining its solid form.
+For the crust, our goal is to integrate the butter in such a way that it’s easily combined with the other ingredients while retaining its solid form.
 In other words, we don’t want the butter to be melted until it is in the oven.

 This will allow you to integrate it into your crust while still keeping some of it solid.
 When the butter melts in the oven, it leaves you with that flaky, buttery amazingness we are looking for in this tart crust.